 Louise became CEO of Governors for Schools in April 2017.
 She brings a rich and diverse set of skills and experiences from more than 20 years in the private, public and not-for-profit sectors.
 Most recently, she was Business Development Director at the social enterprise London Early Years Foundation, where she grew their nursery portfolio from 24 to 38 nurseries.
 Her private sector experience was with LEK Consulting, a strategy consulting firm, and the global retailer Tesco.
-She has also led UnLtd South Africa in Cape Town, a non-profit organisation which supports local entrepreneurs.
-Louise is currently a Governor of a primary school in north London.
+She also led UnLtd South Africa in Cape Town, a non-profit organisation which supports local entrepreneurs.
+Louise is currently a governor of a primary school in north London.
 She holds an MBA from Harvard Business School and an MChem from Oxford University.

 Adam has been with Governors for Schools for 6 years.
 When Adam realised he was not going to play professional Rugby for Gloucester and Wales he committed himself to a career in education (his other burning passion).
 Adam has been a school governor for 5 years and is currently serving at a primary school in East London.